rcrews/docs-website/runtime/7.1.1/howto-operational-database.md

   - title: Using Apache Phoenix to Store and Access Data
     url: phoenix-access-data/index.html
     description: >-
       Provides information about accessing data on HBase by connecting to the Apache Phoenix Query Server using the JDBC client.

   - title: Configuring Apache HBase for Apache Phoenix
     url: phoenix-configure-hbase/index.html
     description: >-
       Provides information about configuring HBase for use with Phoenix.

   - title: Managing Apache Phoenix Security
     url: phoenix-managing-security/index.html
     description: >-
       Provides information about authorization and access control capabilities when using Phoenix to access data in HBase.

+  - title: Using Apache Phoenix-Spark Connector
+    url: phoenix-spark-connector/index.html
+    description: >-
+      Id primis porttitor ridiculus faucibus nascetur netus elit nec, diam rhoncus natoque dolor habitant tincidunt taciti arcu, lacus.

 ---